Free shipping (+info)

 €28.00

-The purple color shown during flowering by the plants from The Red Family genetic collection is the result of its richness in anthocyanins (from the Greek anthos, flower + kyáneos, blue) These are water-soluble pigments that are present in plant cells and contribute to the production of red, purple or blue colors in leaves, flowers and stems of the cannabis plant.
+The purple or violet coloration seen in The Red Family seeds during flowering is due to its high anthocyanin content (from the Greek anthos, flower + kyáneos, blue).
+These are water-soluble pigments present in plant cells, which produce red, purple, or blue shades in the leaves, flowers, and stems of cannabis plants.

-Anthocyanins have been found in all tissues of plants, including leaves, stems, roots, flowers and fruits.
-In cannabis they are not present in the roots and very few can be found in the seeds, but in the leaves, stems and flowers the anthocyanin contents can reach up to 2.5% of the total dry weight.
+Anthocyanins have been found in all tissues of plants, including leaves, stems, roots, flowers, and fruits.
+In cannabis, they have not been discovered in the roots and are rare in seeds, but in the leaves, stems, and flowers, they can account for up to 2.5% of the plant's dry weight.

-It is possible to extract purple and pink resins from the buds of red-flowered plants.
-The anthocyanins that give the red color to the bud are also present inside the resin glands (trichomes), producing extractions of beauty like no other.
+It is possible to extract purple and pink resins from the buds of red cannabis.
+The anthocyanins responsible for the red coloration of the buds are also present within the resin glands (trichomes), resulting in uniquely beautiful extractions.

-Dark fruits and vegetables such as plums, blackberries, grapes, cranberries, cherries, aubergines, or red cabbages, are rich in anthocyanins.
+Dark-colored fruits and vegetables like plums, blackberries, grapes, blueberries, cherries, eggplants, and red cabbage are rich in anthocyanins.

 • Protecting tissues from damage caused by ultraviolet radiation.